RonsenbergVI/trendpy/README.md

 ### Trend filtering

-There are 2 trend filters possible
+There is 1 trend filter available

-* L1 filter
-* L2 filter
+* L1 filter (I plan to add a L2 filter in future releases)

 Custom filters with more options to come in first stable release.
+The main advantage is that Bayesian trend filtering displays higher predictive power than frequentist methods (experiments to be added as example).

 ```markdown